 Do QR Codes Expire?
 (And How to Make Permanent Ones)

-The short answer: Static QR codes never expire, but dynamic QR codes can expireif your subscription ends or the service shuts down.
+The short answer: Static QR codes never expire, and dynamic QR codes don't expire either—they have scan limits based on your plan, but codes continue working even when limits are exceeded (scans just aren't recorded).
+However, if the service shuts down, dynamic codes will stop working.
 This comprehensive guide explains the difference and how to ensure your QR codes work forever.

 Quick Answer